mksaraf/kubernetes-lab-tutorial/content/storage.md

   * **PersistentVolumeClaim**: it is a request for storage by a user.
 It is similar to a pod.
 Pods consume node resources and persistent volume claims consume persistent volume objects.
 As pods can request specific levels of resources like cpu and memory, volume claimes claims can request the access modes like read-write or read-only and stoarage capacity.

+Kubernetes provides two different ways to provisioning storage:

+  * **Manual Provisioning**: the cluster administrator has to manually make calls to the storage infrastructure to create persisten volumes and then users need to create volume claims to consume storage volumes.
+  * **Dynamic Provisioning**: storage volumes are automatically created on-demand when users claim for storage avoiding the cluster administrator to pre-provision storage.

 In this section we're going to introduce this model by using simple examples.
 Please, refer to official documentation for more details.

   * [Local Persistent Volume](#local-persistent-volume)